 There are 11 members belonging to the BIM room.
 Taenaka is the room chief who oversees the team.

-Taenaka: "The members of the BIM Room come from a variety of departments, including concept design, engineering, and production management, and most of them have learned about BIM and acquired skills since being assigned to the room.
-BIM is not just for concept design, engineering, and production management, but is also intended to increase productivity by linking it to company-wide systems.
-I think it makes sense that we have people with diverse backgrounds."
+Myonaka: "The members of the BIM room come from various departments, including the concept design, engineering, and production management departments.
+Most of them learn about BIM and acquire the necessary skills after being assigned to their roles.
+BIM is not just for concept design, engineering, and production management; it's about connecting it to a company-wide system to increase productivity.
+I think it makes sense to have people with diverse backgrounds gathered together."

 Taenaka also participates in the R&D team of the Social Good Strategy Council.
 We are working on the two themes of “indexing and commercializing sustainable spaces” and “scientific demonstration of space, behavior and psychology”, and the BIM Room is actively participating in it.